davidtwco/rfcs/text/0000-build-std.md

 [rationale-no-deps-in-build-deps]: #why-not-support-implicit-or-explicit-standard-library-dependencies-in-build-dependencies

-`build-dependencies` only apply to build scripts which are run on the host toolchain There is little advantage to using a custom standard library with build scripts as they are not part of the final output artifact and anywhere they can run already have a toolchain with host tools and a pre-built standard library.
+`build-dependencies` only apply to build scripts which are run on the host toolchain.
+There is little advantage to using a custom standard library with build scripts as they are not part of the final output artifact and anywhere they can run already has a toolchain with host tools and a pre-built standard library.

 See also